 On the track with you, there will be 5 to 8 (depending on CLASS and track size for a ratio of no more than 5:1 - usually better) experienced and skilled instructors to observe and work with you to help you to grasp or improve the techniques and skills taught in the classroom.

 We ask you to be at the track, ready to sign in at 7:30 am.
-You usually get between 7 and 9 sessions of track time and an equal amount of classroom instruction (approximately 15-20 minute increments with the school being divided into two, sometimes three groups).
+You usually get between 7 and 9 sessions of track time and an equal amount of classroom instruction (approximately 20 minute rotations with the school being divided into two groups).
 The classroom instruction, along with ample time to practice (no pressure), in a relatively controlled and fun environment works to make you a better, more confident street rider.
 We finish riding at 4:30 and the program ends at about 5:00 pm.

 Either one or two piece leathers are preferred (no chaps) or a Gore Tex, Cordura or Kevlar type of suit with armor (no Kevlar reinforced jeans), leather boots, leather gloves and a full faced helmet which is undamaged and 5 years or newer.
 Joe Rocket "Phoenix" or similar ultra lightweight or mesh suits are not acceptable.

 You need to have fresh tires on a positively leak free bike with good brakes.
 Other than that, you need only disconnect your brake light and cover or remove your mirrors.
 We don't require safety wire or coolant replacement.

 Fresh means new.
 For safety reasons we require 95% tread life remaining.
 A lot of people ask how many miles they can have on their tires before we turn them away.
 We cannot judge a tire without seeing it.

 A racer can destroy a set of tires in less than 100 miles,